mynew4/cmangos-docs-wiki/Build-CMaNGOS-for-Mac-OS-X.md

-These instructions are specific to Mac OS X. There were tested with Mac OS X 10.6.8 but should also work with more recent versions.
+These instructions are specific to Mac OS X. They were only tested with Mac OS X 10.6.8 but should also work with 10.7.
+These steps won't work on higher versions without further tweaks.

 ## 1: Getting everything you need